Get access to exclusive updates, the latest news and the inside scoop 🍨

 It goes without saying, but product descriptions should be detailed enough to give the customers additional information that cannot be extracted from the high-quality imagery alone.
 For instance; size, material and scent(s) (if applicable).

-It’s worth keeping in mind that the more detailed your product descriptions are, the fewer merchants will have to deal with queries from their customers.
+It’s worth keeping in mind that the more detailed your product descriptions are, the fewer Shopify stores will have to deal with queries from their customers.
 Website visitors should be able to read and understand product descriptions with ease, whilst extracting all of the information they need to decide whether they would like to go ahead and purchase the product they are viewing.

 N0.5: Create a Social Media Campaign